logworks/dlog/README.md

 You can also filter on the fly without reloading, for example if running a browser app, at the console:

-    # if you set globalLogger, can use it to change config from command line
+    # with globalLogger, can use it to change config from console
     d.config.typeCheck = true

     # To only log functions named foo or bar